Tarak Sinha

+He was affectionately called Ustaadji (teacher) by his charges.
 He was a recipient of India's Dronacharya Award in 2018 for his lifetime contributions to the sport.

 Career

 Sonnet Cricket Club

 Sinha founded the Sonnet Cricket Club in 1969 after he failed to get selected in Delhi's junior team for the C. K. Nayudu Trophy.
 That team incidentally was led by Salman Khurshid, who would later go onto become a political leader with the Indian National Congress.
 Sinha started the Sonnet cricket club along with two other cricket enthusiasts, Parmod Jain and Sharvan Kumar, at the Birla School grounds in Kamla Nagar, where he studied and played cricket as a wicket-keeper.
 He worked as a clerk at the PGDAV College at the same time.
 With an initial batch of 20-odd trainees and minimum facilities, the club did not get affiliation with the Delhi & District Cricket Association (DDCA).
 The club was shifted to Ajmal Khan Park in Karol Bagh in order to allow cricketers from other parts of the city to be trained.
 Followed by victories over more prominent clubs and participation in major tournaments, the club got DDCA affiliation in 1971 and was eventually promoted from D division to A division.
 The club then shifted to Rajdhani College where it got better facilities.

 The club went on to win all major trophies over the years.
 It also formed a rivalry with the National Institute of Sport (NIS) which was run by the government and had much better facilities.
 According to Atul Wassan, "NIS catered to rich kids mainly and Sonnet encouraged boys from middle and lower middle class."
 In early 2000s, the club moved to Sri Venkateswara College in Delhi University's South Campus, which remains its base as recently as 2020.
 Several cricketers who got trained at the club in the past helped Sinha run the club.
 Sinha was known to travel to small towns in the northern part of the country in search of talent.
 He also was firm in his emphasis on academics for his students, an important 'Plan B' in case careers in the sport did not pan out.
 He was also known to extend monetary support paying school fees and providing free equipment to students who could not afford them.